nanoservicesforge/nanoservice-template/README.md

 - Tokio (tcp)

 The core can also be directly compiled into whatever rust project you have.
 Below are the installation configs for different frameworks and the core.
+The calc example code was coded by [Jimmy Calahorrano](https://www.linkedin.com/in/jcalahor/) and we decided to lift the example into the standard example for a nanoservice.

 ## Core
 If you don't want to expose the server to external traffic but want another server to compile this server into the binary and